Charlesarnault/Drum-Machine/README.md

 ## Getting started

+Do make sure you have installed the Pygame backage - otherwise, running `$ pip install pygame` in your temrinal should do the job.

-Simply run the `main.py` file and let the music play!
+Once this is done, simply run the `main.py` file and let the music play!